Peninsular Ranges: Nearctic

 The higher portions of the Peninsular Ranges, especially the west-facing slopes, are home to coniferous and mixed evergreen forests.
 Cleveland National Forest covers much of the higher Southern California Peninsular Ranges.
-The vegetation includes oak woodlands and forests of Jeffrey Pine (Pinus jeffreyi) and Coulter Pine (Pinus coulteri).
-The Sierra Juarez and San Pedro Martir pine-oak forests cover upper slopes of Sierra Juarez and San Pedro Martir ranges in Baja California.
-These isolated forests, predominantly Tamarack Pine (Pinus contorta subsp. murrayana), Sugar Pine (Pinus lambertiana), Parry Pinyon (Pinus quadrifolia), White Fir (Abies concolor), California Incense Cedar (Calocedrus decurrens), and junipers.
-Oak species include Coast Live Oak (Quercus agrifolia), Engelmann Oak (Quercus engelmannii), Canyon Live Oak (Quercus chrysolepis), and Baja Oak (Quercus peninsularis).
+The vegetation includes oak woodlands and forests of Jeffrey pine (Pinus jeffreyi) and Coulter pine (Pinus coulteri).
+The Sierra Juarez and San Pedro Martir pine-oak forests cover the upper slopes of the Sierra Juarez and San Pedro Martir ranges in Baja California.
+These isolated forests are predominantly composed of tamarack pine (Pinus contorta subsp. murrayana), sugar pine (Pinus lambertiana), Parry pinyon (Pinus quadrifolia), white fir (Abies concolor), California incense cedar (Calocedrus decurrens), and junipers.
+Oak species include coast live oak (Quercus agrifolia), Engelmann oak (Quercus engelmannii), canyon live oak (Quercus chrysolepis), and Baja oak (Quercus peninsularis).
 These higher portions of the Peninsular Ranges harbor many rare and endemic species.

 Neotropic

 Southern Baja California Sur is part of the Neotropical realm.
 The southern end of the Baja California Peninsula, including the Sierra de la Laguna Peninsular Range, was, like the rest of the peninsula, originally part of the Mexican mainland.
 It was sheared off the mainland, becoming at one time an island, and evolved in relative isolation from the northern part of the peninsula and ranges.
 Its flora and fauna share many affinities with southern Mexico and Central America.
 It includes three distinct ecoregions, the Sierra de la Laguna dry forests, Sierra de la Laguna pine-oak forests, and San Lucan xeric scrub.